CWT filter bank time supports

 Create a continuous wavelet transform filter bank.
 Set the sampling frequency to 1000 Hz and the frequency limits to range from 100 Hz to 200 Hz.
 Obtain the time supports of the wavelets in the filter bank.

 spsi=11×5 table CF IsAnalytic TimeSupport Begin End ______ __________ ___________ ______ _____ 200 "Analytic" 0.032 -0.016 0.016 186.61 "Analytic" 0.034 -0.017 0.017 174.11 "Analytic" 0.038 -0.019 0.019 162.45 "Analytic" 0.04 -0.02 0.02 151.57 "Analytic" 0.042 -0.021 0.021 141.42 "Analytic" 0.046 -0.023 0.023 131.95 "Analytic" 0.048 -0.024 0.024 123.11 "Analytic" 0.052 -0.026 0.026 114.87 "Analytic" 0.056 -0.028 0.028 107.18 "Analytic" 0.06 -0.03 0.03 100 "Analytic" 0.064 -0.032 0.032

 Obtain the time domain wavelets from the filter bank and plot their magnitudes.
-Use the table to set the x-limits of the plot equal to the wavelet with largest time support.
+Use the table to set the minimum and maximum limits of the x-axis to the smallest

 fb— Continuous wavelet transform filter bank

 Continuous wavelet transform (CWT) filter bank, specified as a

 10e–4(default) | positive real number

 Time support threshold for the wavelet, specified as a positive real